 For a sneak peek, the Conimbriga website has a fun virtual tour of the site.
 Classified as a National Monument in 1910, Conimbriga also features as one of our best visitor attractions in Portugal.

 From the 9th century BC Conimbriga was occupied by the Iron Age Castro culture, meaning ‘culture of the hill-forts’ in Portuguese.
 Associated with the Gallaecians and Astures, the Castro settlements were later subsumed into Roman culture when the Romans arrived around 139 BC following the campaigns of Decimus Junius Brutus.

 Whilst almost certainly not the biggest of Portugal’s Roman cities (although it is yet to all be excavated), Conimbriga thrived under the Romans, the results of which can be seen in its ruins.
-It was only when Conimbriga was attacked in the fifth century that the Romans abandoned the area.
+The new arriavsl established formal space organisation to Conimbriga, and because of the peaceful location, Romanisation was fast.

 Discover a comprehensive list of the most stunning ancient cities in the world, from Pompeii to Calixtlahuaca and more, includes an interactive ancient city map.